tbrandenburger/cas-fee-project-1/README.md

 - Changing appearance between two styles
 - No global variables
 - No javascript in html
+- Client settings are stored in local storage

 ## 2. Technologies
 - jQuery